sorindragan/pompfan-state-evaluation/README.md

 - A Docker image based on the [simplerunner](https://tracinsy.ewi.tudelft.nl/pubtrac/GeniusWeb#Stand-aloneRunning) that allows for much easier testing and analysing. **I would advise to use this method**.

 ### [Default GeniusWeb](https://tracinsy.ewi.tudelft.nl/pubtrac/GeniusWeb)
 How to use default [GeniusWeb](https://tracinsy.ewi.tudelft.nl/pubtrac/GeniusWeb) is described in its documentation.
 It relies on Java 8, Tomcat and some manual installation work.
-Running negotiation sessions and tournaments is GUI based and can be a bit cumbersome.
-The results obtained through this method do not contain details on utility for the involved agents and are therefore difficult to analyse.
+Running negotiation sessions and tournaments is GUI based and can be a bit cumbersome if you plan to run many test setups.
+The results obtained through this method do not contain details on utility for the involved agents.

-I would not advise to use this method.

 ### [Docker GeniusWeb](https://github.com/brenting/ANL-2021-docker-runner)
 To use this method: